BLEPHAROPLASTY (EYELID SURGERY)

 Everyone’s facial anatomy is different, including the shape of the eyes, eyelids, eye sockets, and brow position.
 These factors influence which procedure might be suitable.

 • Checking for excess eyelid skin: Gently pinch the skin of your upper eyelid and close one eye.
-This can give an idea of how much skin may be present and whether upper eyelid surgery (blepharoplasty) might be helpful.
+This can give an idea of how much skin may be present and whether upper blepharoplasty might be helpful.

 • Assessing hooding: Excess skin on the outer part of the eyelid, often called hooding, can sometimes be addressed during surgery.

 • Evaluating brow position: Observe where your eyebrows naturally sit.
-If lifting the eyebrows improves their position, a brow lift might be appropriate.
+If lifting the eyebrows improves their position, a browpexy might be appropriate.

 A browpexy is a technique sometimes used during upper eyelid surgery to support the brow internally, but whether this is needed depends on individual anatomy and surgical planning.